 where you may find potential sources of funding to pay for representation, for example, through a household insurance policy;

-you will be given a copy of my terms and conditions of representation and relevant paperwork to read and consider.
+you will be given a copy of our terms and conditions of representation and relevant paperwork to read and consider.

-You will be advised about your data protection rights and provided with access to a GDPR data protection privacy notice and subject access request information.
+You will be advised about your data protection rights and your right to make subject access request.

 Money laundering legislation

-You will be informed about the Proceeds of Crime Act, Money Laundering Legislation and Other Reporting and advised that you may be required to provide proof of identity if my office is instructed to act for you.
+You will be informed about the Proceeds of Crime Act, Money Laundering Legislation and Other Reporting and advised that you may be required to provide proof of identity if you instruct the Law at Work to act for you.

 ask you about your preferred method of communication, for example, whether by email, post, text or phone;